canonical/certification-docs/Self-Test_Guide-16.04.rst

      not published directly, but determines where your system is displayed on the public site.
 Client form factors appear in one place while server form factors appear elsewhere on the public certification site.
-     You may select any of the Server form factors you like except for Server SoC, which is reserved for System on Chip certifications.
+     You may select any appropriate Server form factor for the SUT except for Server SoC, which is reserved for System on Chip certifications.

    * **Architecture** -- The CPU architecture of the SUT.
 This is used